aanastasiou/dgtools/README.md

           timestep of execution.
        2. The final `.dgb` file that contains the final state of the memory space at the end of execution.

+4. `dgui`

+   * A very basic, text based, user interface that can be used to call `dgasm, dgsim` and compile the HTML simulation output in one step.

-These three tools work together to write, debug and simulate code for the Digirule 2 prior to "uploading" it to the actual hardware.
+These tools work together to write, debug and simulate code for the Digirule 2 prior to "uploading" it to the actual hardware.

 The most common workflow is: